priory-io/priory/README.md

 ## License

-We are licensed under MIT which includes any contributions and proposals
+The organisation `priory-io` and all its public projects are licensed under the terms of the [MIT License](./LICENSE) and any contributions or discussions underneath its name are considered to be beholden to this license.